Senior Common Room

 When she isn’t busy studying or teaching, she enjoys Melbourne’s amazing restaurants, cafes and nightlife; Netflix and Knit; jogging; ultralight overnight hiking; reading epic fantasy novels; and watching the AFL with her family.

-Rev. Dr Sean Winter
+Rev. Prof. Sean Winter

 Choir Director, Mr John Weretka

 BA (Hons), GradCertArts (Art History), PostGradDipArts (Art History), GradDipTheol, GradDipHumanities (Latin), AMusA

 John Weretka holds qualifications in mediaeval history, musicology, art history, theology and Latin language and literature and is currently a masters student at the University of Divinity.
 His masters thesis is a translation of and commentary on the Liber Primus of the twelfth-century bishop and theologian Sicard of Cremona’s liturgical commentary De mitrale, with an examination of its position within the tradition of the liturgical commentary in the Middle Ages and its links to works such as Jean Beleth’s Rationale Divinorum Officiorum, Honorius of Autun’s Gemma animae and Hugh of St Victor’s Speculum de mysteriis ecclesiae.
 John has taught subjects on the history of music in the Renaissance and Baroque period and harmony and counterpoint for the Faculty of Music at the University of Melbourne.